• Skip to primary navigation

 There are certain practices that must be followed without exception, when installing a new Turbocharger.

-Or no priming of the oil gallery and oil feed line before initial startup on a new install, or after draining oil at an oil / filter service.
+Or priming of the CHRA oil gallery and oil feed pipe before initial startup has been neglected, or re-priming after draining oil at an oil / filter service neglected.

-This often creates immediate failure of the Turbo, or a significant decrease in operational life span.
+This can cause immediate failure of the Turbo, or a significant decrease in operational life span.

-The global standard for Turbocharger install, was created by Honeywell Garrett (the largest Turbocharger manufacturer).
+The global standard for Turbocharger installation, was created by Honeywell Garrett (the largest Turbocharger manufacturer).

 Additionally, before installing a new Turbocharger, the question needs to be asked: